mina-lang/mina/README.md

 Variables are immutable by default.
 To make a variable mutable use the `mut` keyword: `i32 mut var = 42;`

-You can get information about any variable by using meta handles.
+You can get information about any variable by using the attribute handles.
 These are in most cases calculated at compile time, except for dynamic sizes of heap allocated variables.

 | Handle | Description |
 | ------ | ------ |